Children’s

 - Attend a MLD Storytime.

-Week 5: Discover Treasures
+Week 5: Paleontology

 - Attend a MLD Storytime.

-Week 6: Uncharted
+Week 6: Archeology

 - Attend a MLD Storytime.

-Summer Reading 2022 Rules
+Summer Reading 2026 Rules

-- Each Seahorse Readers Reading Goal has additional activities or challenges you can choose to do in place of TWO 15-minute reading sessions; each one may be used only once per challenge.
+- Each Triceratops Readers Reading Goal has additional activities or challenges you can choose to do in place of TWO 15-minute reading sessions; each one may be used only once per challenge.
 For example, you may count “Complete/attend a Summer STEM from your Library activity” only once per challenge.
 In Beanstack, make sure you log 15 minutes of reading under the “LOGGING” badge area for each additional activity completed!

 Additional Activities: